 Sliding glass doors are designed to provide a seamless transition between the indoors and outdoors of your home.
 They allow for an abundance of natural light, save tons of space, are energy efficient, and are generally low maintenance.

-Sliding glass doors are designed for beauty, convenience, and efficiency.
-They are a great addition to any home.
-But after a successful windows and doors replacement project, you need to follow the manufacturer’s maintenance instructions to keep them functioning properly.
+Overall, they make a great addition to any home.
+But after a successful window and door replacement or installation, you’re going to have to follow the manufacturer’s maintenance instructions to keep them operating properly.

-Step 1: Clean the sliding door rails
+Step 1: Clean the Sliding Door Tracks

-- A miniature vacuum
+- A small vacuum

-- A Screwdriver
+- A screwdriver

 - Lubricating grease

 - A tack cloth